Greens (vegetables) are considered superfoods for good reason. They have the ability to keep us stronger, live longer and perform better.

 High-fiber foods generally require more chewing time, which gives your body more time to register when it’s full, helping you to avoid overeating.

+Speaking of healthy fat, fiber rich greens are an ideal compliment to fat in your diet.
 Combining high-fiber green foods with healthy fats helps you boost the nutrients found in the greens and maximize the utility of the energy provided from the fat.

 When, and Which Greens Should I Eat?

-Dark green, leafy vegetables high in both micronutrients and fiber:
+Here’s a sampling of greens and vegetables high in both micronutrients and fiber:

-- Swiss chard
+- swiss chard

 - romaine lettuce